Penalty for illegal tail-docking

 In order to have the pup's tail docked by the veterinary surgeon, the veterinary surgeon must receive the following evidence within five days of the pup's birth:

-- a statement from the owner or a person representing the owner stating that the dog is one of the breed specified above and likely to be used as a future working dog for work in connection with law enforcement, lawful pest control or lawful shooting of animals
+- a statement from the owner or a person representing the owner stating that the dog is one of the breed mentioned above and likely to be used as a future working dog for work in connection with law enforcement, lawful pest control or lawful shooting of animals

 - the dam (mother) of the dog, or a veterinary certificate confirming that the dam has died since giving birth